 This name will appear in the Rule Library so be specific enough to distinguish the rule from others.

 - In the Description field, explain which events the rule detects.

 The beginning of this description will appear in the Rule Library.

 - By default, new rules are configured as a Trial Rule.
 A trial rule automatically disables the rule if all trial rules collectively exceed the memory threshold.
 If you are editing an existing rule, you can select Trial Rule to safely test the rule edits.

 Use trial rule mode as a safeguard to see if a rule runs efficiently and to prevent downtime caused by running out of memory.
-For more information, see Work with Trial Rules.
+For more information, see Working with Trial Rules.